|Programme Coordinator: Dr Marenet Jordaan|

 The course normally commences during the first week of February, while the final exams and projects have to be handed in by the end of November.
 Hereafter, students still need to complete a practical internship of at least four weeks at an approved media institution of their choice before graduating in March the next year.

 Students should expect to be occupied with assignments, classes and other related journalism activities most of the time, Mondays through Fridays, and often most weekends.
+A large part of the learning experience centres on the work published on the student-run digital publication, MatieMedia.

 Module 1: Journalism Practice (30 credits)